kubernetes/enhancements/keps/sig-cli/3104-introduce-kuberc/README.md

 use cases.
 During command execution, a merge will be occur, with inline overrides taking precedence over the defaults.

+`credentialPluginAllowlist` allows the end-user to provide an array of objects describing required conditions for executing a credential plugin binary.
+The overall result of a check against the allowlist will be the logical OR of the individual checks against the allowlist's entries.
+Each allowlist entry MUST have at least one nonempty field describing the conditions required for the plugin's execution.
+If multiple fields are specified within an entry, the binary in question must meet all of the required conditions in that entry in order to be executed.
+At the outset, the entry object will have only one field, `name`.
+The path of the binary specified in the kubeconfig will be compared against that named in the `name` field.
+This field may contain a basename, or the full path of a plugin.
+To ensure an exact match, `os.LookPath` will be called on both the `name` field and the binary named in the `kubeconfig`.
+The resulting absolute paths must match.
+That is to say, each element in the allowlist is a set of criteria; if the binary in question meets all of the criteria in at least one **set** of criteria, the plugin will be allowed to execute.
+If no criteria set succeeds after comparing the binary to all sets of criteria, the operation will be immediately aborted and an error returned.
 ```
 apiVersion: kubectl.config.k8s.io/v1beta1
 kind: Preference